Serpent labret with articulated tongue: Labrets

 Labrets, or lip plugs, are a type of jewellery inserted through a piercing below the lower lip.
-Called tentetl in the Aztec language Nahuatl, labrets were associated with status and power.
-The Franciscan friar Bernardino de Sahagún, writing in the Florentine Codex, records a labret as among Moctezuma II's coronation regalia.
+Called tentetl (literally, (Note: Classical Nahuatl did not have plural forms for inanimate nouns, such that the word tentetl was singular or plural depending on context.)) in the Aztec language Nahuatl, labrets were associated with status and power.
+The Franciscan friar Bernardino de Sahagún, writing in the sixteenth-century Florentine Codex, records a labret as among the emperor Moctezuma II's coronation regalia.
 The Dominican friar Diego Durán, meanwhile, writing in The History of the Indies of New Spain, records labrets as among the presents Moctezuma bestowed upon visiting lords for the occasion.
 Other such regalia and gifts included diadems in turquoise and gold, bracelets, calf bands, ear ornaments, and ear and nose plugs.

-Labrets were also awarded with the honours afforded successful warriors—the Codex Mendoza depicts the highest-ranking noble-warriors wearing long, hanging labrets—and merchants who returned from perilous trips to foreign lands were sometimes rewarded by being permitted to wear gold ornaments and amber labrets to mark themselves among the nobility.
+Surviving Aztec codices, or manuscripts, record in both text and illustration numerous different types of labrets, from plain to elaborate; many different words were used to describe the different types, certain of which were bestowed or worn on certain occasions.
+(Note: Other words used for more specific types of labrets included tençacatl (perhaps longer and thinner), tencololli (designating curved labrets), teocuitlatentetl (gold labret), apatlactempilolli coztic teocuitlatl (gold labret shaped like a broad-leafed water plant), ahuictempilolli (labret shaped like a boating pole), atototempilolli (labret shaped like a pelican), metztempilolli (labret shaped like a crescent), xiuhcoatempilolli (labret shaped like a fire serpent), tehuilotentetl (labret made of rock crystal), and chalchiuhtençacanecuilli (curved greenstone labret).)
+For example, labrets were among the awards bestowed upon successful warriors—the Codex Mendoza, apparently commissioned by a Spanish colonial administrator to record pre-conquest traditions, depicts the highest-ranking noble-warriors wearing long, hanging labrets.
+Likewise, merchants who returned from perilous trips to foreign lands were sometimes rewarded by being permitted to wear gold ornaments and amber labrets to mark themselves among the nobility.